TrellixVulnTeam/swahilipython_SCMU/Doc/library/shlex.rst

 .. method:: shlex.pop_source()

-   Pop the last-pushed input source from the input stack.
+   Pop the last-pushed input source kutoka the input stack.
 This is the same method used internally when the lexer reaches EOF on a stacked input stream.